Understanding Bicep Parameters Files

 Migration from JSON to BicepParam

-If you have existing JSON parameter files, migration is straightforward.
-The Azure CLI and Bicep tooling support both formats, so you can migrate incrementally.
+If there are existing JSON parameter files, migration is straightforward.
+The Azure CLI and Bicep tooling support both formats, so migration can be done incrementally.

 Migration Steps:

-1. Create a .bicepparam file with the same base name as your JSON file
+1. Create a .bicepparam file with the same base name as the JSON file

-2. Add the using statement pointing to your Bicep template
+2. Add the using statement pointing to the Bicep template

 3. Convert each parameter from JSON format to Bicep parameter syntax